 "I understand the demands of a busy family life, and the calming power of a beautiful, functional home."

 "Thoughtful, energetic, and the most knowledgeable designer I've met, Christine is great at teaming up with even the least "designer-y" clients and gelling creative solutions that sing for them while honoring the history and aesthetics of the surroundings.
 She is an encyclopedia of decorative arts know-how and guides the toughest choices for color, hardware, fixtures, furnishings and everything else with a minimum of fuss!"
-Sarah Monzon, producer Bob Vila, This Old House, and The History Channel.
+Sarah Monzon, producer at Bob Vila, This Old House, and The History Channel.